-Gross domestic product contracted 1 percent from the previous quarter, the steepest fall since the second quarter of 2009, after shrinking 0.1 percent in the final three months of last year, the Prague-based Czech Statistic Office said in a flash estimate on today.
-The reading was worse than the median forecast of zero growth in a Bloomberg survey of 13 economists.
-GDP decreased 1 percent from the same period of 2011.
+Gross domestic product contracted 1 percent from the previous quarter, the steepest drop since the second quarter of 2009, after shrinking 0.1 percent in the final three months of last year, the Prague-based Czech Statistic Office said in a flash estimate on today.
+The reading was worse than the median forecast of 0.1 percent growth in a Bloomberg survey of 14 economists.
+GDP fell 1 percent from the same period of 2011.

 The economy, which exports about 80 percent of its output, contracted in the third and fourth quarters of 2011 as government spending cuts outweighed demand abroad for Czech-made vehicles, car parts and electronics goods.